 Because rhubarb is a perennial, its care is a little different than that of other vegetables.
 You will want to be sure you are planting rhubarb along the edge of your garden so it doesn’t disturb your other vegetables when it comes up each spring.

-When you think about how to grow rhubarb, you should purchase either crowns or divisions from your local garden center.
+You should purchase either crowns or divisions from your local garden center.
 Each of these crowns or divisions will require enough space to come up and provide you with large leaves.
-This means planting them about 1 to 2 feet apart in rows that are 2 to 3 feet apart.
+This means planting them about 1 to 2 feet (.30 to .60 m.) apart in rows that are 2 to 3 feet (.60 to .91 m.) apart.
 You can also just plant them on the outside edge of your garden.
 Each growing rhubarb plant requires about a square yard of space.

 Take the crowns and place them in the ground.
-Don’t put them more than 1 or 2 inches into the soil or they won’t come up.
+Don’t put them more than 1 or 2 inches (2.5 to 5 cm.) into the soil or they won’t come up.
 As flower stalks appear on the growing rhubarb, remove them right away so they don’t rob the plant of nutrients.

 Make sure you water the plants during dry weather; rhubarb doesn’t tolerate drought.